natachatomkinson/archived-personal-website/readme.md

-# Blog built using a combination of Jekyll, Webpack and React
+# Blog built using Jekyll and React

 Website to access author's current work and interests.